-After practising yoga for several years, I realized I wanted more: deeper knowledge about postures (asanas), more insights into ethical values, and philosophical and spiritual teachings of yoga.
-So, in 2016, I started my 300-hour Hatha Yoga teacher training with 100% Yoga in Geneva.
+After practising yoga for several years, I realized I wanted more: deeper knowledge about postures (asanas), more insights into ethical values, philosophical and spiritual teachings of yoga.
+So, in 2016, I started my 300-hour Hatha Yoga teacher training with 100% Yoga in Geneva, Switzerland.

 I had almost completed the training when I got pregnant.
-So, together with my teacher, we decided to seize this once (or so) in a lifetime opportunity for me to pursue a Prenatal and Postnatal Yoga teacher training while experiencing pregnancy, birth and recovery myself.
-The training builds on the approach of renowned medical doctor and yoga teacher Dr. Bernadette de Gasquet, combining modern medical knowledge with traditional wisdom about pregnancy and giving birth.
-When I was between 7 and 9 months pregnant, I had the opportunity to teach prenatal yoga to other pregnant women: what a wonderful experience that further increased my enthusiasm for the topics of this blog!
+I decided to seize this once (or so) in a lifetime opportunity to pursue a prenatal and postnatal yoga teacher training while experiencing pregnancy, birth and post-partum myself.
+The training built on the approach of renowned French medical doctor and yoga teacher Dr. Bernadette de Gasquet, combining modern medical knowledge with traditional wisdom about pregnancy and giving birth.
+I also started teaching prenatal yoga to other pregnant women: what a wonderful, enriching experience!

 To witness the birth of a child is our best opportunity to experience the meaning of the word miracle.